MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Rare disease pathways network analysis
 """"""""""""""""""""""""""""""""""""""""""

-*In this part, we present results found for the first multilayer network composition: multilayer network + rare disease pathways.*
+*In this part, we present results found for the first multilayer network composition: multiplex network + rare disease pathways network.*

 First, multiXrank uses target genes as *seeds* to start the walk.
 Over 1,988 target genes are used over 2,143 extracted target genes.